dgsuarez/reruby/README.md

 Finally, Erb and such are not supported

+### Explode Namespace

+Extract classes or modules defined in the same file as their parent to a file for each.

+`reruby explode_namespace MyClass`

+This will:

+* Create new files (and folders if needed) for each class/module 1 level deep inside `MyClass` defined in the same file as `MyClass`
+* Remove them from the `MyClass` file

+Right now it won't, but should...

+* Update `requires`
+* Properly indent the outer class/module when creating new file

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then,